brimdata/super/book/src/super-sql/declarations/types.md

 When a named type is referenced as a string argument to cast, then any type definition with that name is ignored and the named type is bound to the type of the argument of cast.
 This does not affect the binding of the type used in other expression in the query text.

+Types can also be bound to identifiers without creating a named type using a [constant](constants.md) declaration binding the name to a [type value](../types/type.md).

 ### Examples